 On 16 March 2022, K2 Integrity hosted the second webinar in our series on the evolving sanctions against Russia and what it means for global markets and businesses.
 This article summarizes the key points and analysis from the event.
 If you would like to watch a recording of the webinar,

 Everything related to the sanctions against Russia is highly evolving and dynamic.
-In the second webinar in this series, K2 Integrity sanctions and policy experts and delivered an overview of recent developments along with a deeper dive into asset tracing, sanctions evasion, and cryptocurrency.
-They also discussed key implications for financial institutions, corporates, NPOs, and jurisdictional authorities with a focus on how these developments impact day-to-day risk management.
+In the second webinar in this series, K2 Integrity sanctions and policy expertdelivered an overview of recent developments along with a deeper dive into asset tracing, sanctions evasion, and cryptocurrency.
+Also discussed were key implications for financial institutions, corporates, NPOs, and jurisdictional authorities, with a focus on how these developments impact day-to-day risk management.

 The sanctions campaign and the unprecedented response to the Russian invasion of Ukraine has created a need for a task force type of tracking and response.
 K2 Integrity has organized the volume of information coming out about the sanctions into a six-point framework:

 - Targeted financial and economic sanctions against specific individuals and entities related to the Putin regime, military actions in Ukraine, and key institutions in the Russian economy: These sanctions are intended to put pressure on Putin to change, weaken, or contain Russia’s ongoing aggression.
 Any actor subject to the jurisdiction of sanctioning authorities should track ongoing developments to ensure compliance and to meet blocking requirements.
 Those jurisdictions have expanded in recent days to encompass additional countries that are doing more with respect to targeting individuals and entities through blocking sanctions.